ShubhamBhatia-dev/Billu.Ai/README.md

 ```

 - **Add your GitHub token and secret** by creating a **GitHub OAuth App**.
-  Create a `.env` file and add your credentials , also add own url to MongoDB server:
+  Create a `.env` file and add your credentials , also add your own url to a MongoDB server:
   ```env
   GITHUB_TOKEN=your_github_token
   GITHUB_SECRET_KEY=your_secret_key